April 4th Municipal Run-Off Election

 Q: Similar to Early Voting, can a voter go on Election Day to any polling place?

-On Election Day, a voter must vote only at the polling place assigned to that voter's precinct.
+A: On Election Day, a voter can either vote at the polling place assigned to that voter's precinct, or can vote at any of the 51 Voting Sites open on Election Day.

 Q: Will my precinct polling place be the same as it was in past elections?A: Whenever possible, the Board tries to keep polling places at the same locations.
-However, there may be some polling place owners who cannot or will not allow us to use that site again.
+However, there will be polling place owners who cannot or will not allow us to use that site again.

 Click here to find your precinct number and polling place and check again closer to Election Day.